 The Salon encourages experimental, short, playful and conversational forms of gathering.
 Instead of typical research papers, we invite our co-organizers and speakers to deliver provocations that are geared towards opening up discussions and further collaboration.
 In the past, discussants have been invited to stir up the conversation with short improvisational responses that kick start our collective thinking.
 We are looking to continue playing with form.

 Thank you to our Funders and Co-Organizers!

 We are incredibly thankful to all the co-organizers, funders and participants who have made the Technoscience Salon so successful over the past 13 years.
 We want to thank everyone who has taken the lead on organizing the Salon in the past few years.
 The 2019-2020 Salon was organized by Michelle Murphy and Kristen Bos.
 The 2018-2019 Salon was organized by Nicole Charles and OmiSoore Dryden, with support from Michelle Murphy and Kristen Bos.
 The 2017-2018 Salon was organized by Michelle Murphy and Kristen Bos.
 The 2016-17 Salon was organized by Natasha Myers, Michelle Murphy, and Patrick Keilty.
 The 2015-16 Salon was organized by Natasha Myers, Michelle Murphy, Kelly Fritsch, and Martina Schluender, as well as the help of many other people from both York University and the University of Toronto.
 For a complete list of past organizers and speakers, please consult our listing of past events.

-If you would like to be on our email list, write email@example.com
+If you would like to join our mailing list, please write to firstname.lastname@example.org.